psnider/obsolete-setup-mean-ts/README.md

 ```
 This will print some warnings related to missing Android and iOS packages.
 Ignore these, as we'll configure this next.
 Answer the questions as follows:
-  - Do you want to visit the official documentation?
-No
+  - Do you want to visit the official documentation? **No**
-  - Do you want to run the setup script?
-No
+  - Do you want to run the setup script? **No**
-  - Do you want to help us improve NativeScript by automatically sending anonymous usage statistics?
-Yes
+  - Do you want to help us improve NativeScript by automatically sending anonymous usage statistics?  **Yes**
   - If you are using bash or zsh, you can enable command-line completion.
-Do you want to enable it now?
-Yes
+Do you want to enable it now? **Yes**
-- Install iOS and Android requirements using their setup script
+  - Allow the script to install Java SE Development Kit?  **Yes**
+  - Allow the script to install Android SDK?  **All**

 ```
 ruby -e "$(curl -fsSL https://www.nativescript.org/setup/mac)"
 ```